-- Determine the presence or likely occurrence of any native flora and fauna, particularly any that are 3.
+Determine the presence or likely occurrence of any native flora and fauna, particularly any that are 3.
 Federally listed as Threatened or Endangered (USFWS, 2021).
-If such occur, identify what features of - the habitat may be essential for these species.
+If such occur, identify what features of

 Determine if the project area contains any special habitats which if lost or altered might result in a 4. significant negative impact on the flora and fauna in this part of the island.